-Good to Great was written for companies that don’t necessarily have a history of magic and inspiration.
+Good To Great was written for companies that don’t necessarily have a history of magic and inspiration.
 Collins long wondered if such companies have what it takes to shine the way so many companies do.
-In this book, you will learn everything Collins learned from years of intensive research into organizations considered to be the best of the best.
+In this book, you’ll learn everything Collins picked up from years of intensive research into organizations considered to be the best of the best.

 Author: Simon Sinek

 World-famous motivational speaker, Simon Sinek, talks about how important it is for leaders to set the tone for the organization by putting their people first.
-In Leaders Eat Last, you’ll learn about more than just making people feel happy about their jobs, and fulfilled with their role, but the science of our human anatomy and proven ways to successfully achieve lasting change.
-A good read for leaders at all levels, working in any type of organization.
+In Leaders Eat Last, you’ll learn about more than just making people feel happy about their jobs and fulfilled in their role.
+You’ll learn the science behind human behavior and proven ways to successfully achieve lasting change.
+Leaders Eat Last is a good read for leaders at all levels, working in any type of organization.

 Author: Brené Brown